King Aethelred the Unready was born to King Edgar

 1016 (early January)

 Cnut began attacking more regions of England.
-Edmund Ironside summoned an army but the men refused to fight without authorisation from Aethelred.
-Aethelred summoned an army but was warned that his son may betray him and returned to London.
+Edmund Ironside summoned an army but the men refused to fight without authorisation from King Aethelred.
+Aethelred duly summoned an army but after being warned that his son may betray him, he returned to London.

 Cnut took Northumberland then marched towards London.